Attic Ventilation DFW

 Attic ventilation in DFW — ridge vents, soffit vents, and powered fans.
 Balanced intake and exhaust systems.
 We design it, not just slap it on.

 The golden rule is balanced intake and exhaust.
+If you need to add roof vents, soffit vents, or attic fans, intake and exhaust still need to work together.
 Intake comes through soffit vents under the eaves.
 Exhaust goes through ridge vents at the roof peak, gable vents, or powered attic fans.
 You need both.
 Intake without exhaust creates negative pressure that pulls conditioned air out of your living space.

 The most common problem we see is soffit vents blocked by insulation.
 When blown-in insulation covers the soffit vents, the intake is choked off and the attic can't breathe.
 This is why we install baffles on every insulation job — to keep soffit vents clear.
 It's non-negotiable.